Coiot/cbr-main/src/albums/s2/episode15.md

 ---
-title: "Blood in the Water"
+title: "Episode 15: Blood in the Water"
 narrated_by: "Penguin"
 description: "As the game heats up, powers go to wars across oceans, and weaker civs get picked off by those around them."
 release_date: August 25, 2021